 Step 3: Call the pool closing experts.

-Goodall Pools and Spas has been helping pool owners winterize and close their pools for nearly 60 years.
-From chemicals to equipment to the expertise of our Service team, we have everything you need to prepare your pool for winter.
+Goodall Pools & Spas has been helping pool owners winterize and close their pools for nearly 60 years.
+From chemicals to equipment to the expertise of our service team, we have everything you need to prepare your pool for winter.

-We recommend testing the water 3 to 5 days before closing.
+We recommend testing the water three to five days before closing.
 This is the most important water test of the year because it indicates just how much of each chemical is needed to last the winter.
-Then, the chemicals from one of our Arctic BlueⓇ winter kits (i.e., winter shock, algaecide, BioGuardⓇ Pool Closing Complete) goes into the water in the appropriate amounts.
+Then, the chemicals from one of our Arctic Blue® winter kits (i.e., winter shock, algaecide, BioGuard® Pool Closing Complete) goes into the water in the appropriate amounts.

 Do you want to close your pool in the quickest, most efficient way?
 Contact us today and ask about our pool closing services.
 We can help you with everything from balancing the water to placing the winter cover.
 You’ll see the Goodall difference when you open your pool again!